E-MobilityBusinessOpen Standards

 Amongst the most necessary functionalities of a properly set up eMSP app, we can differentiate:

-- payments (card payments, transaction history stored in a secure manner, accountability of adequate taxes, receipt/bill production in real-time)
+• payments (card payments, transaction history stored securely, accountability of adequate taxes, receipt/bill production in real-time)

-- back-office (users verification and detailed preview, real-time bugs and malfunctions reporting, close monitoring of charging points, data storage for optimization purposes)
+• back-office (user verification and detailed preview, real-time bugs and malfunctions reporting, close monitoring of charging points, data storage for optimization purposes)

 What is a Charge Point Operator?